lengning/MultiMod/README.md

 If normalization is enabled, normalization will be performed first.
 Mclust was applied on log(data+1).

-XX_T_Multi_mod.csv: contains genes with more than 1 modes.
+XX_Multi_mod.csv: contains genes with more than 1 modes.

 XX_Num_clusters.csv: number of clusters for each gene.